Fire is often not thought about until it’s too late. What should you know?

 How Does This Apply?

 The American Society for Testing and Materials (ASTM) developed a rating of Flame Spread to compare the surface burning properties of building materials.
 Using their test method E-84, they measure how far and fast flames spread across a material sample.
 The Flame Spread Rating (FSR) or Index is expressed as a number where, the lower the number, the slower the spread.
-The rating usually fits into one of three Classes: A, B and C. Sometimes used interchangeably with these are Classes I, II and III.
+The rating usually fits into one of three Classes: I, II and III.
+Often used interchangeably with these are Classes A, B and C, respectively.
 Each class indicates a range of FSR, as shown here.
 We’ll explain the colors below.
 Here is an example of how a material’s class as fully written would appear: ASTM E-84 Class B.

 An equivalent standard test method is from Underwriters Laboratories, and is known as UL 723.